jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

    https://www.alphavantage.co/support/#api-key
 \
-NOTE: There are some issues when manually creating and passing a json object in the Swagger UI to create a new trader, execute a market order or update a quote (manually, for testing purposes only).
+NOTE: There are some issues when manually editing and passing a json object in the Swagger UI to create a new trader, execute a market order or update a quote (for testing purposes only).
 For correct functioning it is necessary to add a wrapper for each of these objects.
 Detailed instructions are found in the description of each method.